olsson82/rivwebdoc/docs/install.md

 This will install PHP and modules that are common and needed.

+Also make some adjustments in php.ini file that you will find in /etc/php/8.2/apache2 folder (replace 8.2 with the version number for your php)

+Some suggestions:
+**max_execution_time 180
+memory_limit 128M
+post_max_size 200M
+upload_max_filesize 200M
+max_input_time 60
+max_input_vars 3000**

+If you have problems load audio files or upload, you need to adjust these more.

 Now restart apache: `sudo systemctl restart apache2`

 ### FFMPEG